Skip to content

 Editorial policy & process

-Every guide, comparison, and review on Toolradar follows the same process: a named editor signs off, sources are checked, pricing is verified, and corrections are dated and visible.
-This page is the explicit version of that process — public so readers, vendors, and search engines can hold us to it.
+Every guide, comparison, and review on Toolradar runs through the same eight steps: brief, source, draft, fact-check, editor sign-off, publish, monitor, correct.
+This page is the public version so readers, vendors, and search engines can hold us to it.

 Who writes Toolradar

-Editorial content on Toolradar is written and signed by Louis Corneloup, founder of Toolradar and Dupple — the publisher behind 5 newsletters reaching 550K+ tech professionals.
+Editorial content on Toolradar is written and signed by Louis Corneloup, founder of Toolradar and Dupple, the publisher behind 5 newsletters reaching 550K+ tech professionals.
 Louis is the editor responsible for every guide, blog post, and comparison published under the Toolradar byline.
-When external contributors write under their own byline, their bio and verifiable profiles (LinkedIn, X) appear at the top and bottom of the article.
+When external contributors write under their own byline, their bio and verifiable profiles (LinkedIn, X, GitHub) appear at the top and bottom of the article.

 Sourcing standards

-• Feature claims come from the vendor's product docs, hands-on testing, or first-party user reviews — never aggregated marketing copy without verification.
+• Feature claims come from the vendor's product docs, hands-on testing, or first-party user reviews, never aggregated marketing copy without verification.
+If a vendor claims an integration on their landing page that we cannot find in their integrations directory or changelog, we leave it out.

 • Comparison verdicts reflect the editor's judgment based on testing or documented evidence.
 We say "Tool A is the better pick for X" only when we can defend it; otherwise we say the choice depends on Y.